MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/monitoring.md

 >[!NOTE]
 >While the console exporter is a good start for local debugging and diagnostics, it's not the best choice for production-deployed applications.
 We recommend checking out the [official exporter documentation](https://opentelemetry.io/docs/instrumentation/net/exporters/) to learn more about available options.
 If you are hosting applications on Azure, you may consider ingesting OpenTelemetry data in [Azure Data Explorer](/azure/data-explorer/open-telemetry-connector?tabs=command-line) or [Azure Monitor](/azure/azure-monitor/app/opentelemetry-enable?tabs=aspnetcore).

-In your application initialization code, prior to bootstrapping the MSAL authentication client (e.g., `PublicClientApplication` or `ConfidentialClientApplication`), declare a new `meterProvider` instance, using the following code.
+In your application initialization code, prior to bootstrapping the MSAL authentication client (e.g., <xref:Microsoft.Identity.Client.PublicClientApplication> or <xref:Microsoft.Identity.Client.ConfidentialClientApplication>), declare a new [`MeterProvider`](https://opentelemetry.io/docs/specs/otel/metrics/api/#meterprovider) instance, using the following code.

 ```csharp
 using var meterProvider = Sdk.CreateMeterProviderBuilder()